 NASIH 2022 Conference

 Dear Members: Due to a dramatic rise of COVID-19 cases in Calgary and the high potential for continued difficulties with travel to the region for an indefinite period, we have decided to shift our July 2022 conference to be held entirely online.
 While we all prefer meeting in person, pivoting to a virtual conference ensures safety and may ease the burden of participating for those facing travel and funding restrictions in the wake of the pandemic.
-We look forward to scheduling our next in-person conference in Calgary, ideally in 2023.
-We encourage everyone to continue to submit papers for the conference by December 1, 2021.

 If you are planning to submit a paper please email it to firstname.lastname@example.org.